US Tax Law: Everything Immigrants Need to Know

 Tax Filing Status

 Tax filing status is a category that defines how you will file your federal income tax return and the tax rates that apply to you.
-Your tax filing status is determined by your marital status and family situation on the last day of the tax year (usually December 31st).
+Your marital status and family situation on the last day of the tax year (usually December 31st) determine your tax status.
 It’s important to choose the correct filing status because it affects your standard deduction, tax rates, and eligibility for certain tax credits and deductions.

-Here are the five tax filing statuses recognized by the Internal Revenue Service (IRS):
+Here are the five tax filing statuses recognized by the Internal Revenue Service (IRS) in the U.S. tax law:

 Tax Brackets and Rates

 United States tax brackets and rates are the progressive income tax system used by the federal government to determine the amount of income tax owed by individuals and married couples filing jointly.
-The tax brackets are a series of income ranges, each with a corresponding tax rate, which increases as income rises.
+In the U.S. tax law, the tax brackets are a series of income ranges, each with a corresponding tax rate, which increases as income rises.

 There are seven federal income tax rates and brackets in 2023 and 2024.
 NerdWallet provides a handy table so you can know which bracket you fit in: